Walking The Warrior’s Path

 Zen Buddhist Philosophy

 We study the teachings of the historical Buddha and how the dharma points to the wellspring of life.
 Buddhist practice offers methods and guidelines on how to engage fully without a gaining attitude.
 We live without a specific endgame in mind.
 We learn how to reflect.
 We learn how to listen.
-We understand how to just be.
+We understand how to just “be”.
 Innate wisdom influences when to assert and when to adapt.
 Through stillness we learn how to trust this wisdom.

 The Physical Body

 Emptiness is form and form is exercised through Shaolin Kung Fu, Taiji and Qigong.
 These physical practices test the capabilities of the human form.
 They keep the vehicle of this human life healthy.
 In physical movement, we explore how this exertion reflects the mind and vice versa.
 Engaging with other people through these disciplines, we learn a lot about how we are in the world, about how we emotionally and psychologically respond.
 This engaged interplay is a compass to our individualized, internal self.
-We understand what to encourage, what to dispel and practice the timing of the appropriate response.
+We understand what to encourage, what to dispel and we practice the timing of the appropriate response.

 Community